Our Integrated Programme

 In this Integrated Programme, we adopt a more ground-level view of important issues within the humanitarian sector, while also drawing out their systemic and strategic implications.

-Australian Department of Foreign Affairs and Trade (DFAT), British Red Cross, Canadian Department of Foreign Affairs, Trade and Development (DFATD), Care International, IKEA Foundation, International Rescue Committee UK, Irish Aid, Mercy Corps, Ministry of Foreign Affairs (MFA) Denmark, Ministry of Foreign Affairs (MFA) Netherlands, Ministry of Foreign Affairs (MFA) Norway, Oxfam GB, Swedish International Development Agency (SIDA), Swiss Federal Department of Foreign Affairs (FDFA), United States Agency for International Development (USAID) and World Vision International
+Australian Department of Foreign Affairs and Trade (DFAT), British Red Cross, IKEA Foundation, Irish Aid, Ministry of Foreign Affairs (MFA) Denmark, Ministry of Foreign Affairs (MFA) Netherlands, Swedish International Development Agency (SIDA), Swiss Federal Department of Foreign Affairs (FDFA), United States Agency for International Development (USAID) and World Vision International